-There are two, one-week opportunities to participate in this unique opportunity.
-You can choose from July 7th through the 13th or July 14th through the 20th.
+There are two, one-week opportunities to participate in this unique workshop.
+You can choose from Sunday, July 7 through Saturday, July 13 or Sunday, July 14 through Saturday, July 20.
 Because of the remote nature of the camp, you will not be able to join late in the week or leave early.
 Please indicate your week's preference on your application form.

 Forever Wild has been made possible in part by a major grant from the National Endowment for the Humanities: Democracy demands wisdom.